blwhite7/projects/README.md

 # Brent White's Public Projects
 - Image Compression Using Principal Component Analysis
-- Man vs Nature: A Data Driven Approach to the Temperature Effect of Weather on MLB Batter Performance
+- Man vs Nature: A Data Driven Approach to Realizing the Effect of Temperature on MLB Batter Performance